 These photos show sidewalk construction in Luxembourg that offers the effort of an accessible route.
 It offers a tactile blockade for the path that is graveled (which is a perfect warning for someone who is blind or visually impaired and travelling) and an opening to a wooden, railed path that is accessible for people in wheelchairs and for those who are ambulatory.
 However, I am slightly concerned about the trashcan that is blocking part of the sidewalk, I think the overall effort is there.

-on the left a railed wooden walking path over a gravel pathway.
+Image shows orange street blocks on the right and on the left a railed wooden walking path over a gravel pathway. |

 No comments: